Bill Morrison (director): Accolades

 Decasia (2002), his feature-length collaboration with composer Michael Gordon, was selected by the Library of Congress to its National Film Registry in 2013, becoming the first film of the 21st century selected to the list.
 It has been hailed by J. Hoberman as "the most widely praised American avant-garde film of the fin de siècle."
 The director Errol Morris reportedly commented while viewing Decasia that "This may be the greatest movie ever made".
 The film was originally commissioned by the Basel Sinfonietta to be shown on three screens surrounding the audience, behind which 55 musicians performed Michael Gordon's score.

 In 2011, Spark of Being, a collaboration with composer/trumpeter Dave Douglas, won The Douglas Edwards Experimental/Independent Film/Video Award at the 2011 Los Angeles Film Critics Association Awards.

 In 2014, The Great Flood, a collaboration with composer/guitarist Bill Frisell, received the Smithsonian Magazine's American Ingenuity Award for Historical Scholarship.

 In 2016 Morrison presented the world premiere of Dawson City: Frozen Time in the Orizzonti section of the 73rd Venice International Film Festival, and the North American premiere at the 54th New York Film Festival.
-In 2017, The film was released by Kino Lorber, and was named the Best Documentary of 2017 by the Boston Society of Film Critics, was awarded a Critics' Choice Award for Most Innovative Documentary, an International Documentary Association (IDA) Creative Recognition Award for Best Editing, and was included on over 100 critics lists of the best films of 2017.
+In 2017, The film was released by Kino Lorber, and was named the Best Documentary of 2017 by the Boston Society of Film Critics, was awarded a Critics' Choice Award for Most Innovative Documentary, an International Documentary Association (IDA) Creative Recognition Award for Best Editing, and was included on over 100 critics lists of the best films of 2017 and was later listed as one of the best films of the decade (2010s) by Associated Press, Los Angeles Times, Vanity Fair, among others.
 In 2019 it was released on DVD and Blu-ray in the UK by Second Run DVD.